angel2d/angel2d/README.markdown

 FAQ
 ---
 * Why is it called "Angel"?
-    * Because the original team lived in Los Angeles.
+    * Because the original team was working at Electronic Arts in Los Angeles.
 It's a whole *city* of angels.

 * Why did you set up {X} that way?
 Don't you know it's faster if you...
     * Take a look at the top of this document and the goals we laid out there.